scottcarper/Pacea-Support/README.md

 Pacea does **not** collect, store, or share any personal data.

+- No accounts are required
+- No analytics or tracking are used
+- No data is transmitted off your device

 All routines and session history are stored locally on your device and never leave it.